India hosts Putin as it balances ties with Russia, US - NewsBreak

 India hosts Putin as it balances ties with Russia, US

-NEW DELHI (AP) — Indian Prime Minister Narendra Modi meets with Russian President Vladimir Putin on Monday to discuss defense and trade relations as India attempts to balance its ties with the United States.
+Indian Prime Minister Narendra Modi met with Russian President Vladimir Putin on Monday to discuss defense and trade relations as India attempts to balance its ties with the United States.

-The agenda for the annual summit includes political and defense issues, Indian External Affairs Ministry spokesman Arindam Bagchi said.
-The two countries are expected to sign several agreements, particularly in trade and defense.

-India and Russia have a long history of close ties.
-But recently, India has drawn closer to the United States, which it considers critical to countering China.
-India and China have had a months-long military standoff along their disputed border in eastern Ladakh, where deadly clashes erupted last year.

 Russia, meanwhile, has expressed reservations over the formation of the Quad, a grouping involving the U.S., India, Japan and Australia formed in response to China's growing assertiveness in the Indo-Pacific region.